DecentralizedGenealogy/openGEDCOM/specification/names.md

 [Atomic Name Part Definitions](#Atomic-Name-Part-Definitions)

 ### Simple Name Example
-An overly simplified (but not recommended) way of representing a person's name
+An overly simplified (not recommended) way of representing a person's name

 `"name": { "value": "Sarah Jane Williams" }`

 ### Complex Name Example
 A more complicated example of representing a Hispanic name with the complexities of the multiple surnames along with an academic title.

 ```
 "name": {
 	"value": "Rosa María Muñoz Gómez",